Đề số 9 ôn thi Anh Chuyên vào 10 CNN

 • Even though one student ignored the instructions printed on the top of every paper, he did make the grade.

-• No matter how completely one student plain overlooked the instructions printed on the top of every page of the paper, he failed.
+• No matter how completely one student plainly overlooked the instructions printed on the top of every page of the paper, he failed.

 • One student failed to take into account the instructions printed on the top of every page of the paper.

-Choose the correct sentence that best combines each pair of sentences in the following question.
+Choose the sentence that best combines this pair of sentences.

-Choose the correct sentence that best combines each pair of sentences in the following question.
+Choose the sentence that best combines this pair of sentences.

 He is a rich man.
 He leads a simple life.